 COMPULSORY ACQUISITION OF PRIVATE PROPERTY RIGHTS BY GOVERNMENT

-Under Madagascar’s Constitution, land can only be expropriated for public use and expropriation is conditional upon prior payment of fair compensation.
-Under the 2005 Land Law, expropriated land becomes government land within the government’s private domain, a classification that allows the government all ownership rights to the land, including transfer (ROM Constitution 1992; Reynolds and Flores 2009; ROM Land Law 2005).
+Under Madagascar’s Constitution, land can only be expropriated for public use and is conditional upon prior payment of fair and prior compensation.
+However, some contend that the government has expropriated land for private interest, particularly for multinational mining companies.
+Under the 2005 Land Law, expropriated land becomes government land within its private domain, a classification that allows the government all ownership rights to the land, including transfer (ROM 2010; Andriamanalina and Burnod 2014; ROM2005).

-If an area of rural land over 5 hectares is unused for five or more years, the land right reverts to the state without compensation (Evers et al. 2006).
+If an area of rural land over five hectares is unused for five or more years, the land right reverts to the state without compensation (Evers et al. 2006).